sdiehl28/baseball-analytics/README.md

 Data Science, and science in general, must produce results that are repeatable.
 See for example: [Reproducible Research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research).
 A problem with many Sabermetric blog posts is that the results cannot be reproduced because the queries that created them are not published.
 Also, it appears that most sportswriters do not wrangle the data prior to performing their queries, so correct queries must be very complex.
 Furthermore, many derived features such as "park factor" do not have an agreed-upon formulation.
 And even when a derived feature is described, it is described in English text that is ambiguous rather than in code or precise mathematical formulation, which is unambiguous.

 The emphasis here is on repeatable data analysis.
 The data is wrangled to simplify the analysis and the data wrangling scripts are provided.
-Over 50 tests that verify the data wrangling, verify the Retrosheet parsers and determine how consistent the Retrosheet data is with the Lahman data are also provided.
+Over 50 tests are also provided to verify the data wrangling, verify the Retrosheet parsers and determine how consistent the Retrosheet data is with the Lahman data.
 These tests can be run with the single command, 'pytest'.
 The data analysis is published in unambiguous code in the form of Jupyter notebooks.

 ### Data Preparation